ZackCipolletta/Character-Builder/README.md

 ## Description

 A website that takes user input to build a character based on 3 parameters using various types of input fields.
+Simply enter in a value for each of the three sides of the triangle.

 ## Setup/Installation Requirements